Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 img: img2.jpg
 ---

-Lets have a look at some modern open source backend frameworks that ar available today.
+Let's have a look at some modern open source backend frameworks that are available today.
 These frameworks act as your server-side component of your website or app.
 Developers use them to build and iterate on products faster than ever before by focusing on the "fun" part - the frontend (client-side).

 The communication between your front-end code and the backend is usually done through HTTP(S) and the data is usually in the form of JSON objects that are sent back and forth.
 The details about the whole process should be well documented and part of the REST API documentation.